 Client: “My ADHD…”

-As a coach, this leaves me with little to do.
-I can’t “cure” or “fix” the diagnosis (disclaimer, you are not broken, therefore you don’t need fixing).
+As a coach, this leaves us with little to do.
+I can’t “cure” or “fix” diagnoses (disclaimer, you are not broken, therefore you don’t need fixing).
 Often, coaches will first try to break down the situation to better identify the real cause of the struggle.
 Was it a lack of problem solving skills?
 Was it a difficulty with initiation?
-Our goal as coaches though, isn’t to just always provide this line of thought.
+Our goal as coaches isn’t to just always provide this line of thought.
 Instead, we need to teach this mindset to those with a variety of diagnoses.
 Further, those without any diagnosis can also benefit by approaching your own challenges and struggles in this mindset.

 We are going to discuss how to approach this a different way, a way in which you can empower yourself to do something about it!

 - What is left out of a diagnosis?

 - Where should our focus be? – Manifestations and Impacts

 - The Empowerment of Individuals through Radical Acceptance and Proactive Metacognition

 Diagnoses don’t often focus on strengths, but rather focus on challenges and deficits.
 This is useful information, if you know how to use the information.
 The first piece of advice is to not focus on the label of the diagnosis, but dive deeper into the symptoms.
 Diagnoses are also umbrella terms to categorize challenges.
 For example, an ADHD diagnosis for those comes from these criteria: must have 6 out of 9 symptoms (5 out of 9 in those above 17 years old), in at least two settings, persisting for over 6 months, and some symptoms present before the age of 12 years old.
 For adults, this can mean up to 3,024 different combinations of symptoms, and for adolescents and children up to 504 different combinations of symptoms.
 This is important to grasp because the focus for individuals should be: Which combination of symptoms do I have?